ARCHER2-HPC/archer2-website/_posts/2024-03-28-hpc-rse-meetup.md

 ## Technical Talks and Discussions

 An important opportunity provided by these sort of meetups is for members of the community to share what they are working on more widely, and invite comments and suggestions from attendees around specific challenges that they might be sitting with.
-To this end, we had three technical talks; one from Tuomas Koskela from UCL talking about the ExCALIBUR benchmarking project, Ricky Olivier from Exeter talked about exoplanet science with LFRic, and Justs Zarins from EPCC talked about the CS-2 as part of the ExCALIBUR hardwaer and enabling software PETSc on CS-2 project.
+To this end, we had three technical talks; one from Tuomas Koskela from UCL talking about the ExCALIBUR benchmarking project, Ricky Olivier from Exeter talked about exoplanet science with LFRic, and Justs Zarins from EPCC talked about the CS-2 as part of the ExCALIBUR hardware and enabling software PETSc on CS-2 project.

 After each presenter had given a 10 minute talk, we then split into three breakout rooms, with each room discussing the topic in more detail and then reporting back.
 There were some themes identified across the topics, including the importance of benchmarks that are easily deployed on a range of HPC machines, how critical RSE skills are to work with large software applications such as LFRic, and challenges around programming architectures such as the CS-2.